 Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 40 KB and must not be less than 3 KB in size for the photograph and 1 KB for the signature.

-1) The Candidates are required to apply Online through official website www.upsconline.nic.in.
+1) The Candidates are required to apply Online through official website www.upsconline.nic.in(link is external).

 3) Candidates will be required to complete the Online Application Form containing two stages viz.
 Part‐I and Part‐II as per the instructions available in the above mentioned site through drop down menus.